tsuru/tsuru/docs/using/buildpacks.rst

 Deploying your Application
 ==========================

-Use git push master to deploy your application.
+Use `git push` to deploy your application.

 .. highlight:: bash